Pictured is our Simplicity Engagement Ring with Sapphire, paired with our Simplicity Wedding Ring.

 Our pink sapphires come from Malawi, imported by an exceptional company that has pioneered fair trade gem practices in the jewelry sector.

-These sapphires can be directly traced back to the mine, where the mining has a significant beneficial impact on the small scale mining communities.
+These sapphires can be directly traced back to the small-scale mine, which has a significant beneficial impact on the surrounding communities.

 In this case, the miners and brokers involved in generating the material for the gemstones agree to adhere to fair trade principles.
 The gemstones also meet health standards regarding cutting.